-Vista is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Vista is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vista is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Vista who work in office and administrative support (11.97%), sales jobs (9.81%), and maintenance occupations (8.26%).
+There are especially a lot of people living in Vista who work in office and administrative support (11.51%), sales jobs (9.75%), and maintenance occupations (8.10%).

 Also of interest is that Vista has more people living here who work in computers and math than 95% of the places in the US.

 The population of Vista overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Vista, 23.06% have at least a bachelor's degree.